Motion Design

 Spring or easing

-Did the user directly touch it?
+Did the user touch it directly?

 - Button press